Tonneh/Introduction/README.md

 Hi!
 My name is Tony.
-I'm a computer science student at the University of Washington.
-I graduated in the Fall of 2023 and am looking for new grad roles.
+I am doing my Master's in computer science at the Georgia Institute of Technology.

 Some of the technologies I've worked with are:
 - **Languages:** C++, C#, Java, Python and Rust